 The OECD average corresponds to the arithmetic mean of the respective country estimates.
 It was calculated for most indicators presented in this report.
 For some indicators, data may not be available for all countries, or specific categories may not apply.
 Readers should, therefore, keep in mind that the term "OECD average" refers to the OECD countries included in the respective comparisons.
-In cases where data are not available or do not apply to all sub-categories of a given population or indicator, the "OECD average" may be consistent within each column of a table but not necessarily across all columns of a table.
+In cases where data are not available or do not apply for all sub-categories of a given population or indicator, the "OECD average" may be consistent within each column of a table but not necessarily across all columns of a table.

 In analyses involving data from multiple years, the OECD average is reported on consistent sets of OECD countries, and several averages may be reported in the same table.
-For instance, the "OECD average-35" refers to the average across all 35 OECD countries, and is reported as missing if fewer than 35 OECD countries have comparable data; the "OECD average-34" includes only 34 OECD countries that have non-missing values across all the assessments for which this average itself is calculated.
-This restriction allows for valid comparisons of the OECD average across the same countries over time.
-As noted previously, Lithuania was not an OECD member at the time this publication was prepared.
-Accordingly, Lithuania is not included in the OECD average.
+For instance, the "OECD average-35" refers to the average across all 35 OECD countries, and is reported as missing if fewer than 35 OECD countries have comparable data; the "OECD average-33" includes only 33 OECD countries that have non-missing values across all the assessments for which this average itself is non-missing.
+This restriction allows for valid comparisons of the OECD average over time.